A Brief History of The Soraya

 Nov 1 2010

-To test the hall's acoustic, The Soraya (Formally Valley Performing Arts Center) held two concerts; the first concert featured Doc Severinsen & the El Ritmo de la Vida Jazz Ensemble and the second featured Moscow State Symphony Orchestra, conducted by Pavel Kogan.
+To test the hall's acoustic, The Soraya (Formerly Valley Performing Arts Center) held two concerts; the first concert featured Doc Severinsen & the El Ritmo de la Vida Jazz Ensemble and the second featured Moscow State Symphony Orchestra, conducted by Pavel Kogan.

 Encompassing 166,000 square feet and the construction cost of $125 million, The Soraya officially opened its doors with a star-studded gala.